EagleBaby/python_screeps_arena/tutorials/tutorial4-Creeps Bodies.md

 As you might have guessed from previous tutorials, we can filter Creeps with different capabilities using `st`.

 In this tutorial, Tutorial 4 - **Body Parts** provides three friendly objects (as below) and one enemy object.
+Requires us to fully leverage the strengths of each Creep, achieving victory against stronger foes through tactical superiority and eliminating the target.

 | Friendly Creep | Part Recipe |
 |----------------|-------------|